alexandair/entra-powershell-docs/docs/conceptual/migration-guide.md

 ## Test compatibility with Test-EntraScript command

-The `Test-EntraScript` cmdlet verifies if a script with AzureAD commands works with the Entra PowerShell module.
+The `Test-EntraScript` cmdlet verifies if a script with AzureAD commands works with the Microsoft Entra PowerShell module.
 If there are compatibility issues, it lists them, including the line number, issue type, incompatible command, and the specific code snippet.

 ## Known issues